wp-plugins/wwm-registration-form-widget/readme.txt

 WWM Registration Form Widget for trading platform registration.
 Simple and flexible.

 == Description ==
 The WWM Registration Form Widget can manage and process AlphaTrader/MetaTrader 4 client registration forms using WorldWideMarkets API - directly from your own WordPress site.
-Sidebar widget(s) and standalone shortcode(s) are available for easy installation.
+Sidebar widget(s) and/or standalone shortcode(s) are available for easy installation.

 This plugin seamlessly integrates with WorldWideMarkets IB Explorer and Affiliate program for Forex trader account referrals.